Partner – Construction & Energy

 Wei Mun’s practice includes all forms of dispute resolution in respect of the construction industry, particularly in arbitration, both domestic and international, adjudication and litigation.
 Over the years, many of his cases have been reported in the law journals.
-His prowess in dispute resolution has led to him being named as a Leading Individual by The Asia Pacific Legal 500 for 2018 and 2019, a Leading Individual in Construction Dispute Resolution in Chambers Asia Pacific for a number of years since 2010, a Market-leading Lawyer in AsiaLaw Profiles for 2017 and 2018 and a “Dispute Resolution Star” by Benchmark Litigation in 2018.
+His prowess in dispute resolution has led to him being named as a Leading Individual by The Asia Pacific Legal 500 for 2018 and 2019, a Leading Individual in Construction Dispute Resolution in Chambers Asia Pacific for a number of years since 2010, a Market-leading Lawyer in AsiaLaw Profiles for 2017 – 2019 and a “Dispute Resolution Star” by Benchmark Litigation in 2018 and 2019.

 Chambers Asia Pacific 2018 had this to say about him : ‘Chang Wei Mun wins the acclaim of market sources as “an extremely competent and meticulous advocate…”’ while AsiaLaw Profiles 2018 described him as “very knowledgeable and innovative”.

 He is currently acting for KL Eco City Sdn Bhd (part of the SP Setia Group) in multiple legal proceedings arising from the collapse of a pedestrian link bridge across the Klang River.

 Wei Mun is also well-versed in advisory work and the drafting of construction and other related contracts.
 His project work includes the Light Rail Transit System and the Mass Rapid Transit System, Klang Valley, the Electrified Double Track Rail System, Gemas to Johor Bahru and Duopharma Biotech Bhd’s state-of-the-art plant and warehouse in Klang, Selangor.

 He has been appointed as sole arbitrator as well as co-arbitrator and president of 3-member tribunals in respect of various arbitrations locally and abroad.
 He has resolved disputes based on various foreign laws including Sudanese, Indian, Singaporean and English laws.